bbrtj/perl-pcrd/README.md

 together with WMs that do not provide DE-like features like brightness control (like dwm).

+This module is mostly for self-use.
+Let me know if you are interested in using it yourself.

 ## Code and documentation
 Code on GitHub.
-Limited documentation as a man page - see `man PCRD` and `man pcrctl`.
-This module is mostly for self-use.
-Let me know if you are interested in using it yourself.
+Documentation as a man page - see `man PCRD`, `man pcrd` and `man pcrctl`.

 ## TODO